Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Home > Blog > Citizenship

-Often people confuse the difference between citizenship vs. nationality when describing where they come from and their inherited cultural background.
-When it comes to immigration matters it’s essential to understand the difference between the two terms.
+People often confuse the difference between citizenship vs. nationality when describing where they come from and their inherited cultural background.
+When it comes to immigration matters, it’s essential to understand the difference between the two terms.
 In this post, we’ll explore not only citizenship vs. nationality but also the difference between nationality vs. ethnicity and the different paths to citizenship in the United States.

 In the United States, people born in the country are citizens.
 The 14th Amendment, ratified on July 9, 1868, states, “All persons born or naturalized in the United States and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

 When it comes to the United States, U.S. citizens are U.S. nationals.
-Still, not all U.S. nationals are U.S. citizens since U.S. law states a national as “a person owing permanent allegiance to a state” and having “an outlying possession to the United States.”
+However, not all U.S. nationals are U.S. citizens.
+U.S. law states that a national is “a person owing permanent allegiance to a state” and having “an outlying possession to the United States.”

 Are you considered a non-citizen U.S. national?
 You are if you are born in one of the following:

 A green card holder is not the same as a U.S. national.
 A green card holder is a foreign national given the ability to work and live in the United States.
-Another term for green card holder is a lawful permanent resident (LPR).
-Congress sets annual limits for each visa category for immigrant visa categories apart from immediate family members and fiances of citizens.
+Another term for a green card holder is a lawful permanent resident (LPR).
+Congress sets annual limits for each visa category for immigrant visa categories, excluding immediate family members.

 The nations that were once part of the Trust Territory of the Pacific are: